yolkispalkis/go-apt-cache/README.md

 The server includes several cache management features:

+- **Size Specification**: Cache and log file sizes can be specified with units (e.g., "1GB", "500MB", "10KB").
 - **LRU Eviction**: When the cache reaches its maximum size, the least recently used items are removed.
 - **Cache Cleaning**: You can enable cache cleaning on startup with the `--clean-cache` flag or by setting `cleanOnStart: true` in the configuration file.
 - **Cache Statistics**: The server provides cache statistics via the `/status` endpoint.